tdennisliu/covid19-forecasting-aus/README.md

 python num_days.py
 ```

-## Workflow and relevant scripts
+## Step-by-step workflow and relevant scripts
-Below is a summary of the pipeline from case line list data to producing forecasts using this repository.
+Below is a breakdown of the pipeline from case line list data to producing forecasts using this repository.

 1. Cori et al. (2013) and Thompson et al. (2019) method to infer an effective reproduction number $R_{eff}$ from case data.
 Requires:
     * case data in data folder